 I am confident that I speak for every hyper-grace preacher when I say the call for balance is really a call for mixture.
 As Jesus and the New Testament writers tell us again and again, you can live under grace or law but not both.
 You cannot be hot and cold.
 You will either walk after the old way of the flesh or the new way of the Spirit.
 You’ll either have faith in his law-keeping performance or your own.

 Every hyper-grace preacher would encourage you to put your faith in Jesus and his finished work.
 While those who disagree with us would have you meditate on the law “all day long,” we would encourage you to meditate on Jesus.
-It is he who has begun a good work in you and he will finish what he started.
+He who began a good work will finish what he started.